 Discussion:

 g) When the AP receives a PS-Poll frame from a STA that has been in PS mode, it shall forward to the STA a single buffered BU.
+The AP shall respond after SIFS with either a Data or Management frame or with an Ack frame.

 Mark R - I’m wondering whether this too needs a “, while delaying the responding Data or Management frame” as in the next para